risc0/risc0-foundry-template/README.md

 ```

 For offloading your proof requests to a local Bonsai instance, you can execute the tests as follows:

+> Get a Bonsai API key by: ...

 ```bash
 export BONSAI_API_URL='<URL>'